-I recommend either using a high-quality hosted eCommerce platform like Shopify or Bigcommerce or set up an eCommerce website with WordPress and WooCommerce.
+I recommend either using a high-quality hosted eCommerce platform like Shopify or set up an eCommerce website with WordPress and WooCommerce.
 I built a quiz to find the best eCommerce platform for you here.

 All those options will give you a good technical foundation with fast, simple setup.
 They also allow you to implement a customized off-the-shelf design – “themes.”
 Themes allow you to have a website that looks good enough to make a sale without spending months and lots of money on a 100% custom design.
 Creating a store on an established platform also allows you to implement a 100% custom design when that time comes.

 Setting Up Goals